 Calculation of indices & quantifying SPE in the SALT

-Second, we will calculate six indices based on the cleaned SALT data, which will represent the Self-Prioritization Effect (SPE) in the SALT.
+Second, we will calculate six indices based on the cleaned SALT data, which will represent the SPE in the SALT.
 Table 2 provides details on the calculation of these metrics and how they contribute to the determination of the SPE.

 Table 2.
 Indices in SALT and corresponding calculation of indices and SPE